 2. In the past, we had to tape up the windows– a big X across the window with masking tape, in case it broke it wouldn’t shatter into the room.
 Now they make hurricane windows- are yours storm worthy? or

 3. In the 2004 spate of hurricanes, everyone started boarding up their windows with big sheets of plywood screwed in place over the window.
 This is where those working shutters in St. Augustine would come in handy!
 Why don’t people have them around here?
 Consider your window safety options.

-4. Water: not for drinking.
-Fill up bathtubs, buckets inside for toilet- flushing and general washing water.
+4. Water: The not for drinking kind.
+Fill up bathtubs and buckets inside for toilet- flushing and general washing water.

-6. Games: a pack of cards go a long way when you suddenly have all the time in the world.
-If you are in your own home, board games, charades and drawing supplies are good too.
+6. Games: a pack of cards goes a long way when you suddenly have all the time in the world.
+If you are in your own home, board games, charades, and drawing supplies are good too.
 How long will the battery last on those electronic games?
-And do you have a alternative (non-electric) charger for your phone?
+And do you have an alternative (nonelectric) charger for your phone?

 If the hurricane has arrived:

 7. Keep everyone indoors– kids, grandparents, spouses, dogs, cats (put the chickens in their coop).
 If there is a hurricane, you do NOT travel.
 People have lost their lives because they decided to pay so and so a visit.
-Trees fallen on cars, power lines fallen, etc.
+Trees fell on cars, power lines fall, etc.

+This article was written solely for informational purposes.
+Please use caution when facing any hurricane.
 I am NOT a hard core prepper and do not pretend to be.
-There are many websites for those needing more indepth info.
+There are many websites for those needing more in-depth info.
 However, for drinking water safety (which I consider a priority):

 www.ready.gov (US gov. website for drinking water treatment)